The CE&O council has four areas of outreach:

 Grants to K-12 Music Programs

 CE&O's Music Counts! program is designed to provide grants to public school music teachers for "scores" of needs from coaching, instrument repairs and sheet music, to new instruments and educational materials.
-Grants have been awarded to elementary, middle, and high school programs (see chart below).
-Over the past 10 years close to $110,000 in grants have been awarded to Seattle area schools’ music programs, and the numbers of grants awarded have increased from 5 in 2011 to 45 in 2020.
+Grants have been awarded to elementary, middle, and high school programs (see charts below).
+Over the past 11 years close to $134,000 in grants have been awarded to Seattle area schools’ music programs, and the numbers of grants awarded have increased from 5 in 2011 to 47 in 2022.

-New!
-The Gendler Grants Program.
-Thanks to the generosity of the late Natalie Gendler, WUC member and long-time advocate for music programs in the schools, we are proud to announce the Gendler Grants Program.
-These grants focus on funding durable, significant improvements to a school’s music program, and are directed to low-resourced schools with high diversity in the student body, high percentages of Free/Reduced Lunch, high incidence of homelessness among students, or other indications of significant challenges.
+The Gendler Grants Program is made possible thanks to the generosity of the late Natalie Gendler, WUC member and long-time advocate for music programs in the schools.
+These grants focus on funding durable, significant improvements to a school’s music program and are directed to low-resourced schools with high student body diversity, high percentages of Free/Reduced Lunch, and high incidence of homelessness among students, or other indications of significant challenges.

-We are delighted to announce the winner of the first Gendler Grant, Amy Stevenson, Music Department Chair at Lynnwood High School.
-Her successful grant, which will run for two years, focuses on two areas: expanding her school’s professional coaching program, and enlarging the music library to include more women composers and composers of color.
+In 2020, the first the recipient of a Gendler Grant was Amy Stevenson, Music Department Chair at Lynnwood High School.
+Her successful grant, which runs for two years, is focused on two areas: expanding her school’s professional coaching program and enlarging the music library to include more women composers and composers of color.

 Each year we identify “Women of Excellence” in our state who have made an impact by their service to others and celebrate them at our annual Brava!
 Award Banquet.
 Since 2003, we have honored over 50 women of excellence for their contributions—women scientists, publishers, fashion designers, artists, journalists, entrepreneurs, and civic and community leaders.
 This same evening, we honor our scholarship winners, graduating high-school senior women and “women-in-transition” (women who stopped their education for various reasons and would now like to go back to school to improve their circumstances).
 Over the years, our Brava! and scholarship winners have inspired and encouraged all of us to have a positive impact on our community and beyond.

-2020 The Elizabeth Gregory Home The EGH mission is to provide a welcoming and respectful refuge where homeless and at-risk women have access to compassionate care including hygiene, mental health, nutrition, medical and dental assistance, housing and financial stability.
+2020 The Elizabeth Gregory Home offers a welcoming and respectful refuge where homeless and at-risk women have access to compassionate care including hygiene, mental health, nutrition, medical and dental assistance, housing and financial stability.

-2019 Mary’s Place On Valentine's Day a check for $7,000 was delivered to Mary's Place.
+2019 Mary's Place provides safe, inclusive shelter and services that support women, children and families on their journey out of homelessness.
+On Valentine's Day, a check for $7,000 was delivered to Mary's Place!
 These funds were generously donated by WUC members to support the important work of Mary's Place in helping women and families move out of homelessness.

 2017 Eastside Baby Corner helps kids reach their full potential tomorrow by meeting basic needs today.
+They provide necessities for children so that EBC's partners – schools, human service agencies, food banks, hospitals – can help families become stable, safe, housed, fed and employed.
 A check for $4,375 was presented to EBC in March 2018.

 Ellen Stewart Blom Memorial Arts Lecture Series